xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * `Tension_age(m) = 0` only in idealized low tension states,
 * `Tension_age(m)` increases when damage accumulates, repair capacity fails to keep up, reserve shrinks, or tail risks grow.

 This is a normalized scalar that summarizes how far a state is from a chosen low tension aging reference band.
+In the header metadata this is recorded as a `risk_tail_tension` instance, since changes in late life tail risks are treated as a primary aging signature.

 ### 4.2 Low tension aging principle